Selmansuliman/securuty-governance/ISMS_Project/templates/Risk_Register_Template.md

 A Risk Register is essential because it:

-Supports Informed Decision-Making
+- Supports Informed Decision-Making
 It allows management to prioritize risks based on likelihood and impact, ensuring resources are allocated efficiently.

-Demonstrates Compliance with ISO/IEC 27001
+- Demonstrates Compliance with ISO/IEC 27001
 Risk identification, assessment, and treatment are core requirements of the standard.
 The register provides documented evidence for auditors.

-Improves Communication Across Departments
+- Improves Communication Across Departments
 It gives all stakeholders a unified view of current risks, owners, and mitigation plans.

-Ensures Accountability and Ownership
+- Ensures Accountability and Ownership
 Each risk is assigned a specific owner responsible for monitoring, mitigation, and periodic review.

-Enhances Organizational Resilience
+- Enhances Organizational Resilience
 By tracking risks continuously, the organization can proactively respond to changes and emerging threats.

-# Implementation of Item 4: Assigned Responsibilities (Ownership)

-Below is a professionally implemented version of Item 4 within the Risk Register context:

 # Risk Ownership and Responsibilities

 Each identified risk must have a clearly assigned Risk Owner who is responsible for:

-Monitoring the risk and reporting any significant changes.
+- Monitoring the risk and reporting any significant changes.

-Ensuring mitigation actions are implemented in a timely manner.
+- Ensuring mitigation actions are implemented in a timely manner.

-Coordinating with relevant departments to manage risk treatment.
+- Coordinating with relevant departments to manage risk treatment.

-Updating the Risk Register during each review cycle.
+- Updating the Risk Register during each review cycle.

-Ensuring compliance with organizational policies and regulatory requirements.
+- Ensuring compliance with organizational policies and regulatory requirements.

 # Risk Owner Selection Criteria

 A Risk Owner should be:

-A manager with authority over the affected asset or process.
+- A manager with authority over the affected asset or process.

-Capable of allocating resources for risk treatment.
+- Capable of allocating resources for risk treatment.

-Familiar with the operational and security implications of the risk
+- Familiar with the operational and security implications of the risk

 # Risk Register (Example)